css-raku/CSS-Grammar-raku/README.md

 perl6-CSS-Grammar
 =================

-CSS::Grammar is an experimental set of grammars for the W3C CSS family of standards.
+CSS::Grammar is an experimental set of Perl 6 grammars for the W3C CSS family of standards.

-It aims to implement a reasonable portion of the grammars and extension modules, with emphasis on:
+It aims to implement a reasonable portion of the grammars and common extension modules, with an emphasis on:

 - support for CSS1, CSS2.1 and CSS3 base grammars
 - support for common CSS3 extensions modules